Emilie Peck is a freelance writer. She is also a student of alternative medicine, including massage therapy, herbalism and aromatherapy.

 One memorable story came from a nearby bar.
 The place was a popular watering hole for the Yard workers, and as happens when a little too much alcohol flowed a little too freely, a bar brawl broke out.
 This fight would have been just like all of the others if the combatants hadn’t been vanishing and reappearing throughout it.

-This had all been the result of a naval experiment to camouflage war ships from the enemy through invisibility, but the transportation and injury done to the crew were unintended.
-Allen explained that it was based on Einstein’s Unified Field Theory, which stated in part that when light was bent, space-time is as well.
-The scientists took the theory another step, and used idea that electromagnetism and gravity were in the same field as light and space-time as a way to achieve true invisibility.
+This had all been the result of a naval experiment to camouflage warships from the enemy through invisibility, but the transportation and injury done to the crew were unintended.
+Allen explained that it was based on Einstein’s Unified Field Theory, which stated in part that when the light is bent, space-time is as well.
+The scientists took the theory another step, and used the idea that electromagnetism and gravity were in the same field as light and space-time as a way to achieve true invisibility.
 The greenish fog Allen had seen apparently had something to do with high electromagnetic fields, which were also responsible for the injury done to the men.

 It's thought that the official name for the Philadelphia Experiment was Project Rainbow.
 The Navy doesn't have record of a project of that name, but the Air Force did.
 The Air Force's Project Rainbow's goal was to create a way for their Lockheed U-2 fighters difficult or impossible for the Soviets to track via radar.

 "Rainbow" was also in use over the course of WWII as code for the nations of the Axis powers.